liam-nguyen/note/wiki/docs/Data Science/Database/Database Systems.md

 #### Parsing & Optimization

-Purpose: Parse, check, verify the SQL And translate SQL into an efficient relational query plan.
+Purpose: Parse, check, verify the SQL and translate SQL into an efficient relational query plan.

 ```sql